 Comparison: Potato Farm Jaga Pokkuru vs Calbee Jagabee

-As their snack names indicate, they are both manufactured and sold by a leading Japanese snack food company, Calbee.
+As their names indicate, they are both manufactured and sold by the leading Japanese snack food company, Calbee.

 Calbee Jagariko Fried Potato Sticks Salad Flavor